dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

      - Loss of configurations for things like **formatters, linters, debuggers**, or other tools integrated with VS Code.

 2. **Remote Development Connectivity**:
-   - If you're using **VS Code Remote - Containers**, this folder may hold the **VS Code server** that runs inside the container to communicate with your local VS Code instance.
+   - If you're using **"VS Code Remote - Containers"**, this folder may hold the **VS Code server** that runs inside the container to communicate with your local VS Code instance.
 Removing the folder could:
      - Cause VS Code to lose connection to the container or fail to work with it until the VS Code server is reinstalled or reset.
      - Potentially disrupt the remote development workflow until VS Code reestablishes itself in the container.